johannesgiorgis/udacity-notes/aind/computer_vision.md

 - Patterns in lightness and darkness define the shape and characteristics of many objects
 - intensity alone can provide enough information to identify objects and interpret an image correctly

-Most simple identification tasks rely on identifying the shape and intensity patterns in objects, and grayscale images provide this information
+Most simple identification tasks rely on identifying the shape and intensity patterns in objects, and gray-scale images provide this information

 #### When is Color Important?
 - In general, if objects or traits are easier to identify in color for us humans, it's better to provide color images to algorithms
-- e.g. computer-aided diagnostics - color can be a good indicator of health, illnesss or other condition
+- e.g. computer-aided diagnostics - color can be a good indicator of health, illnesses or other condition

 #### Images as Functions
 - treating images as functions is the basis for many image processing techniques
-- e.g. geometrically warping the size and apparent shape of an image, changing appearance from color to grayscale
+- e.g. geometrically warping the size and apparent shape of an image, changing appearance from color to gray-scale
 - Image processing transforms an image pixel by pixel
 - Digital images are stored as matrices or 2D arrays.
 Each index in the matrix corresponds to one pixel in the displayed image
 - image coordinate system: images are 2 dimensional and lie on the x-y plane, origin (0, 0) is at the top left of the image